Aducj1910/IPLSimulator/README.md

 This is still in the pre-release phase so there are a lot of bugs.

+### Contact me
+Feel free to contact me for any question related to this simulator or anything really.
+My Discord is Adu04#1910, and my email is adish1910@gmail.com.

 ## How to download it (Better method)

 You can still use the official release to download it but it hasn't been updated in 4 months and has several huge features missing, plus it can't be updated so I do not maintain it.
 It is easier to clone the repository as follows -